huggingface/optimum-neuron/benchmark/text-generation-inference/performance/README.md

 --num_cores 32 \
 /data/exportedmodel/
 ```
+See the [Hugging Face documentation](https://huggingface.co/docs/optimum-neuron/en/guides/export_model#exporting-a-model-to-neuron-using-the-cli) for more information on compilation.

 Note that the .env file has a path for MODEL_ID to load the model from the /data directory.